RFK Racing in the NASCAR Cup Series: Car No. 6 history

 On September 21, it was reported that Ryan Newman will take over the No. 6 car.
 On October 23, 2018, Roush Fenway Racing announced that Scott Graves will become Newman's crew chief.
-On January 10, 2019, it was announced that Oscar Meyer, which previously sponsored Kenseth and Kurt Busch during the 2000s, will be the main sponsor of the No. 6 car.
+On January 10, 2019, it was announced that Oscar Mayer, which previously sponsored Kenseth and Kurt Busch during the 2000s, will be the main sponsor of the No. 6 car.

 Newman started off the 2020 season with a wreck in the final lap in the 2020 Daytona 500 in February when he was about to win, but he did get spun in the last corner by Ryan Blaney in the no. 12.
 However, his car flipped over, over the finish line, and he was injured and hospitalized, but not life-threatening, and he was released on Wednesday night.
 Ross Chastain announced that he will replace Newman starting in Las Vegas for the running of 2020 Pennzoil 400.
 On April 27, 2020, it was announced that Newman was medically cleared to return to competition.
 In addition, NASCAR granted him a waiver for eligibility in the 2020 playoffs.